 You might also like to see a relationship coach to help you develop your networking skills, or your connections with friends/family.
 Or, you can see a business coach, self confidence coach, or leadership coach for help in these specific areas.
 Some life coaches also specialize in helping specific types of people, such as black women.

 Best selling author, speaker, and certified life coach, Lisa Nichols, once said, “Self-enrichment is that act of creating a thousand micro wins, so you can have one macro win.”
 A life coach can help you with this by providing you with a game plan that will help to streamline the process of achieving your goals.

 You may have a vision for how you want your future to look, but feel overwhelmed trying to figure out how to get there.

-Whether you have a business goal you want to achieve, social skills you want to improve, or a challenge you wish to overcome, black life coaches can help you build the future you desire as an African American.
+Whether you have a business goal you want to achieve, social skills you want to improve, or a personal challenge you wish to overcome, black life coaches can help you build the future you desire as an African American.